 How the PPC Model Works

-The PPC model is considered to be advantageous for both advertisers and publishers.
-For advertisers, the model is beneficial because it provides a chance to release products or services to specific users who are laboriously searching for interconnected content.
-In addition, a well-designed PPC advertising campaign allows an advertiser to save a substantial quantity of funds as the value of each visit (click) from a possible client exceeds the cost of the click paid to a publisher.
+PPC advertising is an advantageous model for both advertisers and publishers.
+For advertisers, the model provides the chance to release products or services to specific users who are searching for interconnected content.
+In addition, a well-designed PPC campaign allows an advertiser to save a substantial amount of funds as each visit (click) from a possible client exceeds the cost of the click paid to a publisher.

 Note that the winner of an auction is generally determined by the rank, not the full quantity, of money offered.
 The rank considers both the quantity of money offered and the quality of the content offered by an advertiser.
 So, the bearing of the content is as important as the offer.